akishindev/Publications/logging/logging-in-android.md

 # Easy logging in a multi-module Android project

-No doubt, every Android delevoper is familiar with the concept of logging.
+No doubt, every delevoper is familiar with the concept of logging.
 We can log errors, debug messages and other useful information we might need during development.

 And although logging in Android is pretty easy and straightforward, it still can impose some challenges in a multi-module project.
 In this post we will look at one way to solve this problems.